HTTP Requests

 method returns the request's origin:

-const origin = request.getOrigin!
+const origin\string = request.getOrigin!

 You may also use the getFullOrigin